mitanshubhoot/hra-amap-kidney-assessment/README.md

 # hra-amap

 Code for AMap project.

+This repository aims to enable projection of tissue blocks registrered to a source organ to a new reference organ (usually the Human Reference Atlas, part of HuBMap).

-Setup instructions:
+### Setup instructions:

 1. Clone the repository with ```git clone https://github.com/cns-iu/hra-amap.git```